Engineering Reports & Assessments

 Reports & assessments

-An engineering letter is a signed and stamped document from a Professional Engineer addressed to a specific reader, a buyer, a buyer's lawyer, a lender, an insurance adjuster, or a municipality.
-The letter confirms a structural fact within the engineer's professional opinion.
-A report does the same thing in long form, with photographs, observations, and recommendations.
+A signed and stamped document from a Professional Engineer addressed to a specific recipient — a buyer, lender, insurance adjuster, or municipality.
+The letter or report confirms a structural fact within the engineer's professional opinion, with observations and recommendations where required.

 • Pre-purchase structural assessment for buyers and lawyers